Many breeders question the validity of DNA testing and it is not mandatory to do this. There is not any evidence that DNA testing is 100% accurate.

 With the Dermoid Sinus (Ridge Gene Test):

-Dominant inheritance means that if a puppy inherited ridge gene just from one parent, ridge is present on the puppy´s back.
-Dog with one ridge gene is called heterozygote (R/r).
-If a dog inherited ridge gene from both parents, then it is called dominant homozygote (R/R).
-However, in the litter there may be ridgeless puppies (r/r).
+The Ridge gene is represented by 'R'.
+Dominant inheritance means that if a puppy has the ridge gene from both parents, homozygote (R/R).
+If a puppy inherited the ridge gene from just from one parent, the ridge is present on the puppy´s back and is called heterozygote (R/r).
+Then if a puppy does not have any ridge gene then it will be ridgeless (r/r).
 Ridgeless puppies are born to two heterozygotes (male and female dog with only one ridge gene).
 Statistically, in a litter of two heterozygotes there will be born 25% ridgeless puppies .

 Coat Colour Dilution Alopecia